Jemoka/blag/content/posts/KBhnus_eng401_film_analysis.md

 -   Light on Iago's face when he is scheming
 -   Extreme closeup on Othello and Iago is close together
--   drums + violin to build tension; happy violin to show happiness
+-   Drums + violin to build tension; happy violin to show happiness
 -   Iago: "I know what you are talking about, I've been there"
     -   BOTH interrogation
     -   and the scene with Cass